 Homework is an essential part of school life

-It develops independent learning skills and helps pupils reinforce the key learning from their lessons.
+It develops independent learning skills and helps reinforce learning.
 Pupils who recognise this and work hard in their own time in addition to their lessons are more likely to make progress and achieve well.
 The support of parents as ever, is crucial.
 Please take an interest in the work set and encourage your daughter to give of her best each and every time.

 Guideline amounts will vary by age, subject and time of year but typically: